United Health Foundation/NMF Diverse Medical Scholars Program

 Established in 2013, the United Health Foundation (UHF) has partnered with National Medical Fellowships (NMF) to offer the Diverse Medical Scholars Program.

-This is a service-learning program designed to increase the number of qualified medical providers who have a commitment to improving access to quality health care in medically underserved communities.
-This program is a renewable scholarship that provides a $7,000 award to qualified 2nd-4th year medical students.
-Selected scholars must be enrolled in a medical school for the 2021-22 academic year located in the U.S., identify as a student underrepresented in medicine, and have demonstrated leadership and a commitment to underserved communities.
-All scholars are required to complete a 200-hour self-directed community health project with a community site of their choice.
+This is a service-learning program designed to increase the number of qualified medical providers who have a commitment to improving access to quality healthcare in medically underserved communities.
+This program is a renewable opportunity through 2025 that provides a $7,000 award to qualified medical students.
+Selected Scholars will be enrolled in a medical school for the 2023-2024 academic year located in the U.S., identify as a student underrepresented in medicine, and have demonstrated leadership and a commitment to underserved communities.
+All Scholars are required to complete a 200-hour self-directed community health project with a community site of their choice.

-Scholars are required to complete their program requirements between December 2021 and June 2022.
+Scholars will be required to complete their program requirements between December 2023 and June 2024.
 Program requirements include:

 - 200 service-learning hours with a community site of choice located in an underserved community